 Plan #2C – Fancy Metallic Linen Fabric:

-In the meantime, I realized my linen shower curtain, although it was supposed to be long enough, wasn’t actually going to reach the floor everywhere.
-It hovered in a couple of spots because the hem wasn’t even.
-So Mom and I headed to Fabricland for fabric ideas but I also ordered some samples of a metallic linen.
-Those samples, lost by Canada Post I guess, took three weeks to get here!
+In the meantime, I realized the linen shower curtain I had bought, although it was supposed to be long enough, wasn’t actually going to reach the floor everywhere.
+It hovered in a couple of spots because the hem wasn’t sewn evenly.
+My Mom and I headed to Fabricland for fabric ideas but I also ordered some samples of a metallic linen.
+Those samples got lost by Canada Post and took three weeks to get here!

 Plan #2D – Clearance Fabric Score:

 The wait was good (bad for the fabric company, good for me) because I came to my senses and decided that it would cost way too much for this shower curtain (now it’s $25-30 USD per yard, but when I was first looking is was around $45 and I would have needed six yards!).
 I just thought it would look so chic and upscale but, at the end of the day, this is a shower curtain and that fabric isn’t even washable!
-In hindsight, the dark grey might have really made the bathroom feel dark and dreary anyway – even though it was shot with shimmering metallic threads.
+In hindsight, the dark grey might have also really made the bathroom feel dark and dreary.
 At Fabricland I found a clearance fabric that was double the regular width (it’s meant for draperies).
-I bought all of the yardage I needed for around $30.
-Score!
-The light grey and pale aqua brighten up the room which, although blindingly sunny in the summer, is quite a bit darker in the summer thanks to heavy tree coverage behind our house (you can see the trees on this side of our house actually peeking over the roof in my DIY fire pit post).
+I bought all of the yardage I needed for around $30!
+The light grey and pale aqua tie together my colors scheme and brighten up the room which, although blindingly sunny in the winter, is quite a bit darker in the summer thanks to heavy tree coverage behind our house (you can see the trees on this side of our house actually peeking over the roof in my DIY fire pit post).
 The best part about this fabric choice: I tossed it in the washer and dryer with no problems.

 After my fabric finding victory, my Mom and I still need to sew the darn thing!
 We decided to add a soft, very minimal pleat so the curtain would drape evenly when closed.
 We used drapery hooks to easily affix the curtain to the rings, but they remove in snap for laundering.
 My biggest concern was that I wanted the shower curtain to wrap around and cover the shower opening at the edges, so you can’t see a sliver of it walking by the bathroom.
-Success:
+Success (and look at that gorgeous ceiling mounted shower curtain rod):

 But here’s where the real genius is: